kvnyng/Orpheus-Leap-Micro/README.md

 # Orpheus-Leap-Micro

-The people @ Hack Club asked me to make an arduino based PCB for their Summer Of Making.
-Basically, they are giving out $50,000 worth of hardware grants to high schoolers across the country.

-The mascot of SOM (Summer Of Making) is Orpheus, a dinosaur.
+For the Summer of 2020, Hack Club has been hosting *Summer of Making*, 3 months of fun, hardware hacking!
+Partnered with Github, they are giving out $50,000 worth of hardware grants, hosting Show and Tells, and more!

+With that said, to further rep and hype up Summer Of Making, I was asked to design a general-purpose Arduino PCB that can be distributed like stickers.
+This is the Github Repo for the Gerber, Eagle, and documentation for the board.

+##Design